 This pamphlet covers topics about Ford Motor Company and highlights the Ford Sociological Department.
-The Department was created to ensure that employees, many of whom were non-English speaking immigrants, did not squander their $5 per day wages.
+The department was created to ensure that employees, many of whom were non-English-speaking immigrants, did not squander their $5 per day wages.
 Investigators monitored the personal and work lives of employees.
-In addition, the Department provided hygiene instruction, financial and legal advice, and an English school.
+In addition, the department provided hygiene instruction, financial and legal advice, and an English-language school.

 These few paragraphs from the January 5th meeting of Ford's Board of Directors announcing the a $5.00 a day wage for an eight hour work day brought thousands of workers to Detroit and sent shock waves through the upper echelon of the automobile industry.

 Henry Ford's office kept a file of newspaper articles from across the country that covered Ford Motor Company and other topics of interest to Henry.
 These pages are from the days following Ford's announcement of the $5 per day profit sharing plan in January 1914.
 While Ford's primary objective was reducing turnover, the $5 day was also excellent publicity.